JavaCuber/Pow/README.md

 You also need to compile it.
 You do it using this command:

-clang pow.c -o pow -lgmp
+clang pow.c -o pow -lgmp -lm